jararias/splitting_models/README.md

 pl.show()
 ```

 from a python script.
-This test/benchmark makes use of a public [dataset](https://github.com/jararias/splitting_models/tree/main#testing-dataset).
+This test/benchmark makes use of a public [dataset](https://github.com/jararias/splitting_models/tree/main#testing-dataset) specifically prepared for this task.

 ### Usage